-- Involves touching - o of genitals, - o of buttocks, - o of the breast area (female children and young people).
-That is other than as part of delivering maternal and child health services - is intended to cause pain or distress to the child or young person for example corporal punishment - is overly physical as is, for example, wrestling, horseplay, tickling or other roughhousing - is unnecessary as is, for example, assisting with toileting when a child does not require assistance - is initiated against the wishes of the child or young person, except if such contact may be necessary to prevent injury to the child/young person or to others, in which case: - o physical restraint should be a last resort - o the level of force used must be appropriate to the specific circumstances, and aimed solely at restraining the child or young person to prevent harm to themselves or others - o Such incidents must be reported to the staff member's line management as soon as possible.
+- Involves touching - of genitals, - of buttocks, - of the breast area (female children and young people).
+That is other than as part of delivering maternal and child health services - is intended to cause pain or distress to the child or young person for example corporal punishment - is overly physical as is, for example, wrestling, horseplay, tickling or other roughhousing - is unnecessary as is, for example, assisting with toileting when a child does not require assistance - is initiated against the wishes of the child or young person, except if such contact may be necessary to prevent injury to the child/young person or to others, in which case: - physical restraint should be a last resort - the level of force used must be appropriate to the specific circumstances, and aimed solely at restraining the child or young person to prevent harm to themselves or others

+Such incidents must be reported to the staff member's line management as soon as possible.